Anglers are responsible for following all rules below but if you would like to jump straight to the Bass Measuring Rules, CLICK HERE.

-20. PHOTO/VIDEO RIGHTS: All photos, video, data, audio and angler profile information shall be used by the River Bassin Tournament Trail indefinitely and may be used by any of its tournament partners in future projects, promotions, articles or media releases.
+20. PHOTO/VIDEO & EMAIL RIGHTS: All photos, video, data, audio and angler profile information shall be used by the River Bassin Tournament Trail indefinitely, and may be used by any of its tournament partners in future projects, promotions, articles, media releases or newsletter emails.
 There will be no compensation for such use of these photos, video, voice or data.
 Anglers will be allowed to keep their photos/videos and use how they please as well.

 21.FINAL DECISIONS: Any decisions that need to be made in relation to the event will be done so by the tournament committee and their decisions are final.